gonggongjohn/Evolution-Of-Knowledge/README.md

 # Evolution Of Knowledge 1.16

-This is the development repository of the Minecraft mod The Evolution Of Knowledge on Minecraft 1.6.1.
+This is the development repository of the Minecraft mod The Evolution Of Knowledge on Minecraft 1.16.1.

 ### Still under construction

+## For mod authors